Revan-Bairav/OpenAi-Startup_name_genarator/README.md

    $ npm install
    ```

-5. Make a copy of the example environment variables file
+5. Make a copy of the  environment variables file

    ```bash
    $ cp .env.example .env
    ```

-6. Add your [API key](https://beta.openai.com/account/api-keys) to the newly created `.env` file
+6. Add your [API key](https://beta.openai.com/account/api-keys) to the copied `.env` file

 7. Run the app